-45.2 million people are now considered fully vaccinated in the UK.
-That's 67.2% of the population.
+50.6 million people are now considered fully vaccinated in the UK.
+That's nearly three quarters of the population.

-Now that there’s a light at the end of the pandemic tunnel, it’s time for business owners to turn their attention to the future.
-For your organisation, this may mean thinking about a Covid-19 vaccination policy- although employers need to tread carefully.
+With evidence that the pandemic is fading, it’s time for business owners to turn their attention to the future.
+This may mean thinking about a Covid-19 vaccination policy.
 This blog covers what you may want to consider if you need to create such a policy.

 If you're ever in doubt about a vaccination policy, our directory of HR consultants will be able to help.

-While many organisations in specific sectors already have a workplace vaccination policy in place, other businesses may not have needed one up to this point.
-In the UK, vaccination is still not mandatory, but all adults have been offered a first dose of the vaccine (as of July 2021).
+While many organisations in specific sectors already have a workplace vaccination policy, other businesses may not have needed one until now.
+In the UK, vaccination is not mandatory, but all adults have access to the vaccine.

 ACAS offers helpful advice around the Covid-19 vaccine and the workplace: including supporting staff to get vaccinated, and how to start a conversation around the vaccine, if you need to.

 It's safe to say that employers need to tread carefully around this sensitive topic.
-The Health and Safety at Work Act 1974 details that employers should take reasonable steps to avoid workplace risks which could be seen as supporting employees in vaccinations, as well as sharing reputable sources of information to help people make an informed decision.
+The Health and Safety at Work Act 1974 details that employers should take reasonable steps to avoid workplace risks.
+This could be seen as supporting employees in vaccinations, and sharing reputable sources of information to help people make an informed decision.

-In fact, government advice is to encourage vaccination and to share practical advice and trusted sources of information.
+Instead of asking employees to get vaccinated, the government recommends that employers encourage vaccination and share practical advice and trusted sources of information.
 Resources are available to help you start a conversation around the topic, too.

 Helen Astill, MD of Cherington HR, wrote an article on the legal implications around vaccination for employers, which details what employers need to consider around vaccine considerations and law and ethics surrounding policies.